David C. Schilling: World War II

 In his time in Britain, he became the sixth-leading ace of the 8th Air Force, scoring 22½ kills against Luftwaffe aircraft.
 On 23 December 1944, he downed five German fighters to become one of the 38 Army Air Force "Ace-in-a-Day" pilots.
+One of his victims may have been Heinrich Bartels who was shot down and killed that day.
 Schilling flew 132 combat missions in two combat tours with the 56th.
 He also destroyed 10.5 enemy aircraft on ground, while strafing enemy airfields.

 USAF career

 After the war, he again commanded the 56th Fighter Group and pioneered long-distance jet operations in the P-80 Shooting Star.
 In early 1948 Schilling conceived an operation called Fox Able (phonetic for "Fighter Atlantic") in which jet aircraft, then ferried to Europe by ship, could be flown across the Atlantic via Iceland and Scotland in 900-mile legs and sold it to Air Force Chief of Staff, General Carl A. Spaatz.

 In the summer of 1948 he made Fox Able a reality and took the 56th FG to Germany in a show-of-force response to the Berlin Blockade.
 Just prior to this, de Havilland Vampires of No. LIV Squadron RAF had made the first jet crossing, flying from the UK to North America.

 In 1950, he flew from RAF Manston in the United Kingdom to Maine in the United States, in the first nonstop trans-Atlantic flight by a jet fighter.
 Using probe-and-drogue flight refuelling, Schilling, flying an F-84E Thunderjet and another F-84E flown by Col. William Ritchie, were refuelled by first a Flight Refuelling Ltd (FRL) Lancaster tanker near Prestwick, Scotland, followed by a refuelling from another FRL tanker, this time a Lincoln near Iceland.

 Schilling takes off from Hawaii to lead his squadron the rest of the way across the Pacific Ocean (1952).

 In a third and final tanker rendezvous, Ritchie's nose probe, which had been damaged in the refuelling with the Lincoln, was unable to transfer fuel from the final tanker, a USAF KB-29 offshore from Labrador, forcing him to eject over Labrador when he ran out of fuel.
 Ritchie was safely picked up shortly afterwards.
 Schilling's refuelling went as-intended and he landed at an airbase at Limestone, Maine, after a flight of ten hours and eight minutes.
 For this flight, Schilling received the Harmon Trophy.

 In 1952, he took command of the 31st Fighter Escort Wing at Turner Air Force Base, Georgia, flying F-84 Thunderjets, and led a non-stop flight across the Pacific Ocean to Japan in Fox Peter One.